Chicco-M/chicco-m.github.io/essays/stack.md

 ## The "smart" way to ask a question

 On the other hand, StackOverflow is usually strict with their guidelines regarding the submissions of people's questions and concerns regarding their code.
-So, it was easy to find a [smart question]:
+So, it was easy to find a [smart question](https://stackoverflow.com/questions/65482702/why-is-my-for-loop-not-working-or-is-it-something-else-that-is-causing-problems):

 ```
 Q: My question is not about the result of my function or loop being correct.
 It is about my loop not working no matter what I do.